 In this dictionary, you can add various Django Rest Framework settings.
 Here are a few that are commonly used

-DEFAULT_RENDERER_CLASSES is a setting that you can use to limit what users can do.
+DEFAULT_AUTHENTICATION_CLASSES is a setting that you can use to set the authentication for what users can use to authenticate themselves.
 For example: you can add

 rest_framework.authentication.TokenAuthentication to only allow people with a valid token to view or make changes to the API.